The delivery committee are pleased to announce the themes for MATS 2023

 - Theme 1: Sustainability and Net Zero Capability We are seeking to understand how sustainability is being implemented into organisations and their operations both now and in the future.
 Net Zero Capability is now a reality and exciting developments are driving this forward.
 How are MAS achieving this?
 Here we seek to understand the planning and development process already in play and how it can be advanced moving forward.

-Theme 2: Users & Applications Through this theme we are inviting presentations from Scientific, Industry, Government and Defence end-users of marine technologies.
-Presentations should focus on current and aspirational
+- Theme 2: Users & Applications Through this theme we are inviting presentations from Scientific, Industry, Government and Defence end-users of marine technologies.
+Presentations should focus on current and aspirational application of MAS, highlighting what the user requirement is and associated challenges.
+We will seek to take a balanced approach between current and aspirational activities to ensure MATS includes forward looking ideas as well as ground-breaking examples of actual activity.

 - Theme 3.
 Applications of Artificial Intelligence and Machine Learning This new theme will explore the latest advancements and applications of Artificial Intelligence (AI) and Machine Learning (ML) in Marine Autonomous Systems (MAS) and marine data analysis.
 AI and ML are powerful tools increasingly used to improve the performance, efficiency, and usability of MAS, including in navigation, perception, environmental monitoring, and image analysis.
 While there are many benefits to integrating AI into MAS, there are also challenges.
 How much trust can we put in these technologies?
 How relevant are they to end-user applications and real-world contexts?
 How well do they support sustainable development?
 We are seeking presentations on a range of topics including autonomous navigation, planning, data collection and annotation, oceanography, and marine robotics to provide an insight into the latest trends and emerging technologies in marine autonomy, as well as the challenges and opportunities that lie ahead.